Bank of England ditches dividend limits on UK banks

 Though the committee said in its quarterly Financial Stability Report that the economic outlook has improved as a result of the rapid rollout of vaccines in the U.K., it warned that risks remain that could impact negatively on small businesses, many of whom have seen debt levels soar during the pandemic.

+Bank governor Andrew Bailey said lenders were well positioned to “provide that support” and that it was in their collective interest to do so, given that their financial results and long-term resilience are so closely linked to the fortunes of the wider economy.

 The report showed that debt levels of small businesses have increased by 25% since the end of 2019 as they tapped emergency loans provided by the British government to cushion the pandemic blow.
 The committee cautioned that in hard-hit sectors such as hospitality, 11.8% of small firms were already behind on their loan repayments or had formally defaulted as of January.

+The committee also called for measures to protect against financial stability risks from banks and financial firms moving key services to cloud computing companies and relying on a small number of secretive providers.

+A major concern is the level of secrecy and lack of transparency among cloud computing providers, with the firms keen not to leave themselves open to cyber attacks.